-Because the union of tongue, taste, and tongue consciousness arises due to causes and change quickly, tongue contact is impermanent, impermanent, impermanent.
+Because the union of tongue, taste, and tongue consciousness arise due to causes and change quickly, tongue contact is impermanent, impermanent, impermanent.
 Tongue contact is not me, not mine, not myself.

-Because feeling born from tongue contact arises due to causes and changes quickly, it is impermanent, impermanent, impermanent.
+Because feeling born from tongue contact arises due to causes and changes quickly, it is impermanent, impermanent.
 The feeling born from tongue contact is not me, not mine, or not myself.

-Because the perception of taste arises due to causes and changes quickly, it is impermanent, impermanent, impermanent.
+Because the perception of taste arises due to causes and changes quickly, it is impermanent, impermanent.
 Perception of taste is not me, not mine, not myself.

-Because volitions regarding taste arise due to causes and change quickly, they are impermanent, impermanent, impermanent.
+Because volitions regarding taste arise due to causes and change quickly, they are impermanent, impermanent.
 Volitions regarding taste are not me, not mine, not myself.

-Because the desire for taste arises due to causes and changes quickly, it is impermanent, impermanent.
+Because the desire for taste arises due to causes and changes quickly, it is impermanent, impermanent, impermanent, impermanent.
 Desire for taste is not me, not mine, not myself.

-Body:
+Body

-Because the body arises due to causes and changes quickly, the body is impermanent, impermanent.
+Because the body arises due to causes and changes quickly, the body is impermanent, impermanent, impermanent, impermanent.
 The body is not me, not mine, not myself.

-Because tangibles arise due to causes and change quickly, tangibles are impermanent, impermanent.
+Because tangibles arise due to causes and change quickly, tangibles are impermanent, impermanent, impermanent, impermanent.
 Tangibles are not me, not mine, not myself.

-Because body consciousness arises due to causes and changes quickly, it is impermanent, impermanent.
+Because body consciousness arises due to causes and changes quickly, it is impermanent, impermanent, impermanent.
 Body consciousness is not me, not mine, not myself.

-Because the union of body, tangibles, and body consciousness arises due to causes and change quickly, body contact is impermanent, impermanent, impermanent.
+Because the union of body, tangibles, and body consciousness arise due to causes and change quickly, body contact is impermanent, impermanent.
 Body contact is not me, not mine, not myself.

-Because feeling born from body contact arises due to causes and changes quickly, it is impermanent, impermanent, impermanent.
+Because feeling born from body contact arises due to causes and changes quickly, it is impermanent, impermanent.
 The feeling born from body contact is not me, not mine, or not myself.

-Because the perception of tangibles arises due to causes and changes quickly, it is impermanent, impermanent, impermanent.
+Because the perception of tangibles arises due to causes and changes quickly, it is impermanent, impermanent.
 Perception of tangibles is not me, not mine, not myself.

-Because volitions regarding tangibles arise due to causes and change quickly, they are impermanent, impermanent, impermanent.
+Because volitions regarding tangibles arise due to causes and change quickly, they are impermanent, impermanent.
 Volitions regarding tangibles are not me, not mine, not myself.

-Because the desire for tangibles arises due to causes and changes quickly, it is impermanent, impermanent, impermanent.
+Because the desire for tangibles arises due to causes and changes quickly, it is impermanent, impermanent.
 Desire for tangibles is not me, not mine, not myself.

-Mind:
+Mind

-Because the mind arises due to causes and changes quickly, the mind is impermanent, impermanent.
+Because the mind arises due to causes and changes quickly, the mind is impermanent, impermanent, impermanent.
 Mind is not me, not mine, not myself.

-Because thoughts arise due to causes and change quickly, thoughts are impermanent, impermanent.
-Thoughts are not me, not mine, not myself.
+Because thoughts arise due to causes and change quickly, thoughts are impermanent, impermanent, impermanent, thoughts are not me, not mine, not myself.

-Because mind consciousness arises due to causes and changes quickly, it is impermanent, impermanent.
-Mind consciousness is not me, not mine, not myself.
+Because mind consciousness arises due to causes and changes quickly, it is impermanent, impermanent, impermanent, mot myself.

-Because the union of mind, thought, and mind consciousness arises due to causes and change quickly, mind contact is impermanent, impermanent, impermanent.
+Because the union of mind, thought, and mind consciousness arise due to causes and change quickly, mind contact is impermanent, impermanent.
 Mind contact is not me, not mine, not myself.

-Because feeling born from mind contact arises due to causes and changes quickly, it is impermanent, impermanent, impermanent.
+Because feeling born from mind contact arises due to causes and changes quickly, it is impermanent, impermanent.
 The feeling born from mind contact is not me, not mine, or not myself.

-Because the perception of thought arises due to causes and changes quickly, it is impermanent, impermanent, impermanent.
+Because the perception of thought arises due to causes and changes quickly, it is impermanent, impermanent.
 Perception of thought is not me, not mine, not myself.

-Because volitions regarding thought arise due to causes and changes quickly, they are impermanent, impermanent, impermanent.
+Because volitions regarding thought arise due to causes and changes quickly, they are impermanent, impermanent.
 Volitions regarding thought are not me, not mine, not myself.

-Because the desire for forms arises due to causes and changes quickly, it is impermanent, impermanent.
-Desire for forms is not me, not mine, not myself.
+Because the desire for forms arises due to causes and changes quickly, it is impermanent, impermanent, impermanent, permanent, impermanent, not myself.